Buffalo New York, USA Travel Guide

 Your presence contributes positively to the area's economy and culture.

-Your behavior as a tourist truly make an impact on the destination you visit.
+Your behavior as a tourist truly create an impact on the destination you visit.
 Commit to practices that benefit Buffalo and its population.

-Buffalo acts as an entry point to further exploration of New York State, the Great Lakes region, and outside the area.
+Buffalo acts as an entry point to further exploration of New York State, the North America's great lakes region, and beyond.

 If you enjoyed Buffalo's lakeside setting and industrial heritage, explore other Great Lakes cities.